tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ## Prototype Class Mechanism

-*Note: the following way to achieve class encapsulation is deprecated by ES6 syntax -- skip to [the next section](#ecmascript-6-class-syntax) to see the modern way to do it.*
+*Note: the following way to achieve class encapsulation is deprecated by ES6 syntax---skip to [the next section](#ecmascript-6-class-syntax) to see the modern way to do it.*

 In JavaScript you can also create functions as members of objects: